Midwife in the Tire Swing

-“Well, yes .”
-The doctor looked at him like he had just hobbled down the ramp of an extraterrestrial spaceship.
+“Well, yes.”
+The doctor looked at him like he had just hobbled down the ramp of an alien spaceship.

 Lucy opened the vial and poured the pills out onto his palm where he considered them.
 He rotated his hand and allowed the pills to dribble away to the dirt floor.
 He stopped Sarah’s breathing exercise; the bouquet of whatever it was that had chosen to die in the Chevy 6 had by now entered the barn.
 Sucking in a lungful of comparatively untainted air, he returned to the stinking car.
 He toppled a fieldstone cairn that anchored one corner of the tarpaulin and rolled the stones aside.
 The smell had lessened somewhat.
 Maybe it was that he was getting used to it.
 Lucy flipped the tarp.
 In the car, wedged behind the steering wheel, was the carcass of a deer.
 That a deer should choose a mothballed Chevy 6 as its final resting place seemed so natural, so right in a grander scheme of things, that it did not occur to him to question it.
 Lucy circled the car and filled his lungs.

-People dismiss the skeletons of an ancient deer kill—a cow dead of a broken leg and forgotten in the woods, a soldier, marched off to a war with time, a neighbor’s husband, killed by his wife for the insurance and dumped in a gulley.
+People dismissed the skeletons of ancient deer kills—a cow dead of a broken leg and forgotten in the woods, a soldier, marched off to a war with time, a neighbor’s husband, killed for the insurance and dumped in a gulley.
 A piddling century later on, the bones of the cow or husband are turned up by the plow and declared relics of a race of giants.